GeunhwaJeong/haneul-new/crates/haneul-source-validation-service/README.md

 The URL parameters `address`, `module`, and `network` are required.

 Although not required, it is good practice to set the `X-Haneul-Source-Validation-Version` header.

+## Hosted Service

+Haneul Labs maintains a backend service hosted at `https://source.haneul-labs.com` for verified packages.
+The following example usages are available via the API:

+- List current indexed sources via `curl 'https://source.haneul-labs.com/api/list'`.
+  - For example, to see all verified sources on `mainnet`, query the `mainnet` member: `curl 'https://source.haneul-labs.com/api/list' --header 'X-Haneul-Source-Validation-Version: 0.1'  | jq .mainnet`

+- Get verified source for a `(address, module, network)` triple via a request like `curl 'https://source.haneul-labs.com/api?address=0x2&module=coin&network=mainnet' --header 'X-Haneul-Source-Validation-Version: 0.1'`

+**Production Usage and Best Practices Tips*

+On occasion `https://source.haneul-labs.com` may return a `502` response or experience downtime.
+When using `https://source.haneul-labs.com` to determine source authenticity, it is recommended interface with the service in such a way that it can robustly handle a non-`200` response or downtime.
+For example, when a non-`200` response is received, a tab showing verified source may temporarily show a message like `"Not available at this time"` when used in an explorer.
+Once the source verification resumes, requests will continue to allow clients to show source as normal.

+The source service may experience transient downtime for at least the following reasons:

+- RPC event subscription disconnection or instability.
+The Haneullabs source service actively monitors on-chain upgrade events to ensure it always reports accurate verified source.
+If RPC subscription is lost, the service will attempt to regain the connection.
+During the time of disconnection the service will not respond with verified source in order to preserve integrity.
+This behavior is especially important for Haneul framework packages that are upgraded _in-place_ (e.g., `0x1`, `0x2`, `0x3`, and `0xdee9`) to ensure integrity.
+This is usually a transient issue.

+- The on-chain package content has changed (e.g., due to a protocol upgrade) and the source repository does not yet reflect the new on-chain bytecode.
+  - This can happen when the branch containing we track for the source-to-be-verified as diverged from on-chain bytecode, or does not yet correspond to the new on-chain bytecode.
+This is especially the case for Haneul framework packages that are upgraded _in-place_ at protocol upgrades (e.g., `0x1`, `0x2`, `0x3`, and `0xdee9`).
+    - While usually transient, there may be extended periods of mismatched source and bytecode due to Haneul's release process.

+- A new version of Move compiler is released, requiring service redeployment.
+  - For example, when framework packages are upgraded and require a more recent compiler version, the Haneullabs source service will need to be redeployed and will experience transient downtime.